aolney/ct-modular-book/docs/12-com-mod-modifiers.md

 If the rise time runs into the fall time, the envelope will only go up and down (attack and decay).
 Shorter rise and fall times will preserve the top of the gate, making an attack-sustain-release envelope, with sustain at max level.

-(ref:slew-gate-delay) [Virtual modular](https://cardinal.olney.ai) for using a slew limiter and comparator to make a gate delay.
+(ref:slew-gate-delay) [Virtual modular](https://cardinal.olney.ai) for using a slew limiter and comparator to make a gate delay and slew alone to convert a gate to an envelope.

 <!-- MODAL HTML BLOCK -->